lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 Techniques for performing volume rendering using texture mapping hardware will be discussed later in this chapter.

 A fundamental step in the texture mapping process is determining how to map the texture onto the geometry.
 To accomplish this, each vertex has an associated texture coordinate in addition to its position, surface normal, color, and other point attributes.
-The texture coordinate maps the vertex into the texture map as shown in **Figure7-2** .
+The texture coordinate maps the vertex into the texture map as shown in **Figure 7-2**.
 The texture coordinate system uses the parameters $(u,v)$ and $(u,v,t)$ or equivalently ($r,s$) or ($r,s,t$) for specifying 2D and 3D texture values.
 Points between the vertices are linearly interpolated to determine texture map values.

 Another approach to texture mapping uses procedural texture definitions instead of a texture map.
 In this approach, as geometry is rendered, a procedure is called for each pixel to calculate a texel value.
 Instead of using the $(u,v,t)$ texture coordinates to index into an image, they are passed as arguments to the procedural texture that uses them to calculate its result.
 This method provides almost limitless flexibility in the design of a texture; therefore, it is almost impossible to implement in dedicated hardware.
 Most commonly, procedural textures are used with software rendering systems that do not make heavy use of existing graphics hardware.